Lay Ecclesial Ministry Formation Program

 All LEM participants come together for prayer, input, and reflection at the University of Saint Mary of the Lake for the following events:

-- Retreats, at the beginning or end of the program, on weekends (Friday evening through Sunday afternoon)
+- Annual Retreats, on weekends (Friday evening through Saturday afternoon)

 - Formation Days, monthly on Saturdays, 9:00 am to 3:30 pm with Mass offered at 8:30 am.

 Director-Level Certification, Renewal of Certification, and Ministerial Practicum